 - Many countries have legalised medical marijuana to aim for early entry (avoiding ‘missing out’, but few countries have regulations fully in place.

-Volatility in regulatory requirements, hemp, cannabis and CBD licencing schemes and GMP standards is expected to occur.
+Volatility in regulatory requirements, hemp or cannabis licencing application systems and related standards is expected to occur.

-Key factors leading to licencing uncertainty and strict regulations in Australia and other countries entering the CBD market include:
+Key factors leading to licencing uncertainty and strict regulations in Australia and other countries entering the medicinal cannabis market include:

 - the size of the medical marijuana market (e.g., no country wants to miss out on GDP/GNP, research cred and medical innovations)